 These days, you need a professional association that fully supports you and understands the challenges lawyers face in today practice.
 The Dane County Bar Association does just that.
 Whether you’re looking for networking events, high quality and timely continuing legal education, or leadership development opportunities, DCBA has it all.

 As the largest lawyer network in Dane County and the second largest Bar association in Wisconsin, the DCBA provides the contacts and services you need to be successful in your practice.
-Whether you are in a large firm, in Downtown Madison or a small firm in Lake Mills, practice in the area of family law or tax law, the DCBA can help you in your practice.
-For more information, click here.
+Whether you are in a large firm, in Downtown Madison or a smaller firm elsewhere, practice in the area of family law or tax law, the DCBA can help you in your practice.